mtrudel/bandit/lib/bandit/http2/README.md

 The state of a particular stream are contained within a `Bandit.HTTP2.Stream` struct, maintained within a `Bandit.HTTP2.StreamProcess` process.
-As part of the stream's lifecycle, the server's configured Plug is called, with an instance of the `Bandit.HTTP2.Adapter` struct being used to interface with the Plug.
-There is a separation of concerns between the aspect of HTTP semantics managed by `Bandit.HTTP2.Adapter` (roughly, those concerns laid out in [RFC9110](https://datatracker.ietf.org/doc/html/rfc9110)) and the more transport-specific HTTP/2 concerns managed by `Bandit.HTTP2.Stream` (roughly the concerns specified in [RFC9113](https://datatracker.ietf.org/doc/html/rfc9113)).
+As part of the stream's lifecycle, the server's configured Plug is called, with an instance of the `Bandit.Adapter` struct being used to interface with the Plug.
+There is a separation of concerns between the aspect of HTTP semantics managed by `Bandit.Adapter` (roughly, those concerns laid out in [RFC9110](https://datatracker.ietf.org/doc/html/rfc9110)) and the more transport-specific HTTP/2 concerns managed by `Bandit.HTTP2.Stream` (roughly the concerns specified in [RFC9113](https://datatracker.ietf.org/doc/html/rfc9113)).